-When you are directed to manage an IoT device or router using a browser, your password and all communications are typically passed over an unencrypted connection.
-Whitepaper Published by IoT Security Foundation Release Date: August 04, 2021 The Internet of Things Security Foundation (IoTSF) has published a whitepaper today titled:
+When directed to manage an IoT device or router using a browser, passwords and all communications are typically passed over an unencrypted connection.
+This is a security vulnerability which needs attention.

 By Jon Geater, CTO of Jitsuin, you can read the original article here The European Union NIS Directive represents a necessary step toward securing Critical National Infrastructure (CNI) and encouraging best practice to protect essential services.
 Yet there are many challenges to overcome in the next few short years before regulatory